pppdns/ai-crypto-news-agent/README.md

 ## How it works

 1. Ingestion
-   - Fetches RSS items from Cointelegraph, CryptoPotato, and NewsBTC, then loads article HTML.
+   - Fetches RSS items from Cointelegraph, CryptoPotato, and NewsBTC.
-   - Extracts a clean plain‑text summary per article (via Firecrawl).
+   - Filters articles by date (newer than `last_scraped_at` per source, max 30 days old).
+   - Scrapes article URLs with Firecrawl to extract clean plain‑text summaries.
+   - Deduplicates by normalized URL hash before processing.
    - Persists article metadata and summary to Supabase Postgres.
+   - Updates `last_scraped_at` timestamp for incremental ingestion on subsequent runs.

 2. Chunking
    - Splits the article summary into paragraph‑sized chunks targeting 250–500 tokens with ~10–20% overlap.